LiNeDevlopment/LiNeDevlopment/README.md

-- 👋 Hi, I’m @LiNeDevlopment
+- 👋 Hi, I’m @LiNeDevlopment | ScarLiNe | Or Mirage
-- 👀 I’m interested in: Code, Dev, Management
+- 👀 I’m interested in: Code, Dev, Management,security and Gestion of community's
-- 🌱 I’m currently learning: to code
-- 💞️ I’m looking to collaborate on: my way
+- 💞️ I’m looking to collaborate for: My services
-- 📫 How to reach me: On discord #Scαг🅻🅸🅽🅴#2666
+- 📫 How to reach me?: On discord #Scαг🅻🅸🅽🅴#2666 | On Instagram scarline_business

 <!---
 LiNeDevlopment/LiNeDevlopment is a ✨ special ✨ repository because its `README.md`